Vickybarai/Devops/K8s/4_HW-Difference-Between.md

 2. Difference Between ReplicationController and ReplicaSet

 Aspect	ReplicationController	ReplicaSet
-Version	Older and legacy controller used in early Kubernetes versions	Newer, recommended replacement for ReplicationController
+Definition	Older and legacy controller used in early Kubernetes versions	Newer, recommended replacement for ReplicationController
-Selectors	Supports only equality-based selectors (`key=value`)	Supports set-based selectors (`In`, `NotIn`, `Exists`) Pod Management	Cannot manage pods created outside its selector strictly	More expressive and flexible pod selection Usage	Mostly used for learning and backward compatibility	Used internally by Deployments in production Rolling Updates	No rolling update support by default	Enables rolling updates via Deployment Scaling	Limited scaling and update strategies	Advanced scaling and update mechanisms Architecture	Directly manages pods	Manages pods more reliably via selector logic
+Selectors	Supports only equality-based selectors (key=value)	Supports set-based selectors (In, NotIn, Exists) Pod Management	Cannot manage pods created outside its selector strictly	More expressive and flexible pod selection Usage	Mostly used for learning and backward compatibility	Used internally by Deployments in production Updates	No rolling update support by default	Enables rolling updates via Deployment Scaling	Limited scaling and update strategies	Advanced scaling and update mechanisms Architecture	Directly manages pods	Manages pods more reliably via selector logic